Catalytic Capital for African Enterprises

 The Missing Middle

 Too commercially mature for microfinance.
 Too early-stage for conventional bank lending.
 Too risky for institutional capital.
-And too small for DFIs, whose minimum ticket sizes start at $1M+ and whose timelines miss the critical window.
+And too small for DFIs, whose average transaction is $56.9 million.
+These enterprises need $20K to $500K, on terms that match how early-stage businesses actually grow.
 That gap is exactly where we focus.

 The Structural Gap

-Hundreds of billions in capital that African SMEs need cannot be accessed every year.
+$331 billion in capital that African SMEs need goes unmet every year.
 Existing structures were not built for this moment.
 Microfinance is too small.
 Grants lack accountability.
 DFIs are too slow.
-Impact VC has contracted significantly.
+Impact VC has contracted 53% and is retreating to later-stage businesses.
 The gap in the middle is where catalytic philanthropy delivers the greatest return per dollar.

 Current Portfolio